Satvik200/cp_questions/GlitchBot/Question.md

 ### Input

-The first line of the input contains the x_x_ and y_y_ integer coordinates of the target destination, where −50≤x≤50−50≤_x_≤50 and −50≤y≤50−50≤_y_≤50.
-The following line contains an integer n_n_ representing the number of instructions in the list, where 1≤n≤501≤_n_≤50.
-The remaining n_n_ lines each contain a single instruction.
+The first line of the input contains the x and y integer coordinates of the target destination, where `−50≤x≤50` and `−50≤y≤50`.
+The following line contains an integer n representing the number of instructions in the list, where `1≤n≤50`.
+The remaining n lines each contain a single instruction.
 These instructions may be: “Left”, “Forward”, or “Right”.

 ### Output